Seedy Work: Methods of Archaeobotany

 When most people think of archaeology, they think about buried remains of buildings, or perhaps discovering skeletons or mummies.
-However, archaeology also has a nature-loving side, which would be archaeobotany.
-Archaeobotany is the study of plants from the past and their uses.
+However, archaeology also has a nature-loving side, which would include archaeobotany.
+Archaeobotany is the study of excavated plants and how people used them in the past.

 Although Dr. Srisanga is studying a whole specimen, much of Year of Botany’s work also looked at much smaller samples, including seeds and particulate plant remains.
 To study these, Dr. White’s museum blog post writes: